EpiccookieRawr/calorie_diary/README.md

 # calorie_diary
-An app for tracking calorie intake of the day.
+An app for finding nutritional info for a product.
+Powered by nutritionix